Formation Entry 12 of 25

 Education is formation in truth, attention, skill, judgment, memory, language, and responsibility.
 It may include credentials, but it cannot be reduced to them.
 A credential can certify exposure, performance, or institutional approval.
 It cannot by itself prove wisdom, courage, curiosity, honesty, competence, or love of truth.

 Every educational environment forms more than intellect.
 It forms how students relate to difficulty, authority, peers, failure, status, evidence, time, language, and work.
 A school that claims to teach content while ignoring these formative effects is not neutral.
-It is simply unconscious of its curriculum.
+It is unconscious of its curriculum.

 The common failure is to treat education as a sorting mechanism, status ladder, political tool, babysitting system, workforce pipeline, or self-expression project.
 Each may touch a real need, but none is sufficient.
 Education exists to help persons become more capable of knowing reality, thinking clearly, practicing skill, contributing usefully, and judging responsibly.